christian-posta/openshift-terraform-ansible/Readme.md

 * git

 To get started, use git to pull down this repo.
 You'll also want to clone down the [openshift-ansible installer](https://github.com/openshift/openshift-ansible) as that's used to do the actual deployment of openshift (which is awesome by the way!).
+This project also used the [terraform.py] (https://github.com/CiscoCloud/terraform.py) to create an Ansible invetory from the Terraform files.
 For this getting started section, let's assume the directory structure looks like this:

     ./openshift-terraform-ansible/
     ./openshift-ansible/
+    ./terraform.py/

 You'll need to fill in some credentials for the different environments that you use.
 There are two files that need to be updated: the terraform credentials and the RHEL subscription credentials (NOTE: you need RHEL to install OpenShift Enterprise.
 If you're just installing Origin, then you don't need a subscription -- ie, can just use Fedora)